 The work at RSM Design thoughtfully integrates placemaking and environmental graphic design into spaces giving the visitor a sense of place and providing a moment of respite and delight.

-When you have an unexpected piece of art in an open space or poetry written in the pavement, or it could just be a simple trailhead with a map, it provides you with all the information you need at the right time at the right place.
+When you have an unexpected piece of art in an open space or poetry written in the pavement, or it could just be a simple trailhead with a directory map, it provides you with all the information you need at the right time and place.

 In contrast, there is a different approach for the Summit at Bechtel Reserve for the Boy Scouts of America.
 It's definitely a branded experience.
 Everything feels like a kit of parts that work together.
 Whether it's a stop sign waiting for the shuttle or a map, each piece has a related look and feel.
 Everything is a branded destination or experience, whether it's the skateboard park or the biking or archery area.

 Engaging Elements of the Human Experience: Connect, Activate, Think, Inspire

 You're on a corner in Chicago and your friend says to meet you at that big red sculpture.
 You're waiting, looking up at this big red sculpture and someone comes up to you.
 One person says, “Do you know the artist?”, and the other person says, “Yes, it's Calder.”

 What’s great about these places and moments is they can be appreciated by both one or many, inviting strangers to have a conversation and connect.
 The art invites a place for conversations to spark, because two people that don't know each other are both looking up at this red sculpture.

 It also activates the space, like a poem in the pavement.
 It makes you think about what the poem says.
 Or maybe it's an educational plaque about trees, or it might be the history of the place.
 You might have an educational moment or an inspirational moment to connect to one another or to connect to nature.